Life in halls

 Along with their experience of halls life, RA's are trained to deal with a number of situations, but can also signpost to variety of University services including Student Support Services for health and wellbeing issues or advice on managing your money, as well as the Student's Union for volunteering opportunities or to joining sports teams or societies.

-RAs work alongside the NTUSU Halls Committees to help organise events and activities such as film or game nights, which offer a great way of getting to know other residents within your halls.
-Their role is to create a positive environment in which students can feel safe, happy and be part of the wider University community.
+These events are student led and offer a great way of getting to know other residents within your halls.
+Our events create a positive environment in which students can feel safe, happy and be part of the wider University community.

-We would ask that you email us your up to date CV and a short statement, detailing why you think you would be suitable for the role.
-Please provide examples of how your knowledge and experience meet the role requirements.
+We would ask that you email us your up to date CV and a cover letter, detailing why you think you would be suitable for the role.
+Please provide examples of how your knowledge and experience meet the role requirements in the person specification.
 Applications (or any questions related to the role) should be sent to email@example.com.

 How many RAs does the University employ?